Radial tire: History

 Michelin in France designed, developed, patented, and commercialized the radial tire.
 The first Michelin X radial tire for cars was developed in 1946 by Michelin researcher Marius Mignol.
 There is no evidence that the former accountant turned researcher Mignol had knowledge of Hamilton or Savage's earlier work when he began his experiments in 1941.

 Michelin owned the leading automaker Citroën, so it was quickly able to introduce its new design, including on the new 1948 Citroën 2CV model.
 In 1952, Michelin developed a radial truck tire.

 Because of its significant advantages in durability and fuel economy, this technology spread quickly in Europe and Asia in the 1950s and 1960s.

-In 1968, Consumer Reports, an influential American magazine, acknowledged the superiority of the radial tire design, documenting its longer tread life, better steering characteristics, and less rolling resistance, which increases gas mileage.
+In 1968, Consumer Reports, an influential American magazine, acknowledged the superiority of the radial tire design, documenting its longer tread life, better steering characteristics, and less rolling resistance, which improves fuel economy.

 In 1970, Ford Motor Company produced the first American-made vehicle with radial tires as standard equipment, Michelin tires fitted to the Continental Mark III.

 In 1974, Charles J. Pilliod, Jr., the new CEO of Goodyear Tire and Rubber Company, faced a major investment decision regarding retooling for the radial tire, following the 1973 oil crisis.
 Despite heavy criticism at the time, Pilliod invested heavily in new factories and tooling to build the radial tire.
 Today, only Goodyear, Cooper, Titan, and Specialty Tires of America remain independent among US tire manufacturers, and the radial has practically replaced all other construction methods for automobile tires on the market.
 Sam Gibara, who headed Goodyear from 1996 to 2003, has noted that without the action of Pilliod, Goodyear "wouldn't be around today."

 In 1974, Pirelli developed the wide radial tire on a request of the Lancia rally racing team for a tire to handle the power of the new Lancia Stratos and in the succeeding year, Pirelli introduced a wide tire with a reduced sidewall height like a slick, but with a radial construction for the Monte Carlo Rally winning works Stratos.

 Radial technology is now the standard design for essentially all automotive tires.

 Bias tires are still used on trailers due to their weight carrying ability and resistance to swaying when towed.
+NASCAR transitioned from bias-ply tires to radial tires during the 1991 season.

 For aircraft, the transition is happening more slowly, as tires are certified along with the airframe.
 A radial has less material in the sidewall, so it weighs less, runs cooler and lasts longer.
 For smaller planes, bias tires afford more stability at higher speeds and have stronger sidewalls.